hemidactylus/icaro2/notes.md

 - whites, between dead and dead
 - whites, between dead and boundary

 There may be (white/wall) impositions as direct requests on top of it.
+These act as overrides.

 impositions is a map `LinePos -> line state (int)`